Entanglement dynamics of multi-parametric random states: a single parametric formulation: Introduction

-A typical many body state however need not be ergodic and can exhibit different degree of localization e.g. localized, partially localized or extended as well based on system parameters.
-As a consequence, the reduced density matrix belong to a general class of Wishart random matrix ensembles where system-dependence appears through distribution parameters of the matrix elements.
+The paper is organized as follows.
+We begin by a brief review of the relevant definitions in section II.
+The reduced density matrix of a bipartite quantum state can in general be written as a Wishart matrix.
+The latter belongs to a random matrix ensemble if the system is complex, e.g, one with complicated interactions.
+As the non-ergodic state in general depends on many system parameters, this manifests in the ensemble through distribution parameters.
+As discussed in section II.
+A, the reduced density matrix of interest then belongs to a general class of multiparametric Wishart random matrix ensembles.
 This in turn affects the distribution of the Schmidt eigenvalues and thereby the average behavior of the entanglement measures.
-This motivates us to pursue the present study with a primary objective to analyze the entanglement measures and their growth with changing system conditions.

-The paper is oragnized as follows.
-The reduced density matrix of a bipartite quatum state can in general be written as a Wishart matrix.
-The latter belongs to a random matrix ensemble if the system is complex e.g one with complicated interactions.
-As the state in general depends on many system parameters, this manifests in the ensemble through distribution parameters and their variation can lead to a mutiparametric variation of the ensemble.
-The latter's evolution in matrix space however is governed by the complexity parameter; this is discussed in section II.B.
-This is followed by a derivation of the complexity parameter governed evolution of the ensemble averaged measures in section IV.
-The details of a numerical verification of our theoretical predictions is presented in section V followed by conclusion in section VI.
+While changing system conditions can lead to a multi-parametric variation of the ensemble, the latter's evolution in the matrix space is governed by the a single functional, referred as the complexity parameter $Y$; this is discussed in section II.B.
+This is followed by a derivation of $Y$ dependent growth of the ensemble averaged entanglement entropy $R_1$ in section III.A.
+Contrary to $R_1$, the second-order R\'enyi entropy $R_2$ is an experimentally more accessible measure of entanglement, e.g., by measuring a local operator \cite{ha}.
+This motivates us to derive $Y$ dependent growth of ensemble averaged $R_2$ in section III.B along with an interpretation of $Y$ in terms of time $t$ in section III.C.
+The details of a numerical verification of our theoretical predictions is presented in section IV.
+As the complexity parameter is an important backbone of our analysis, it is necessary to analyze its implications in context of entanglement dynamics; this is discussed in section V followed by a review of our main results and open questions in section VI.
 To avoid defocussing, the steps related to some of the derivations are moved from main text to the appendices.